mizanpranto/aws-cis-benchmark-checker/README.md

 ──────────────────────────────────────────────────────────
   STEP 1 of 3 — YOUR CONSULTANT DETAILS
 ──────────────────────────────────────────────────────────
-  Your full name [Your Name]: Mohammed Rahman
-  Your title: Cloud Security Consultant
+  Your full name [Your Name]: Mizanur Rahman Pranto Your title: Cloud Security Consultant
-  Your email: hello@yoursite.com
+  Your email: mprantox41@gmail.com
   Your certifications: AWS SAA Certified | ISO 27001 | NIST | GDPR

 ──────────────────────────────────────────────────────────